0

 Now you have a better idea of who does what and when, which should already relieve a great deal of stress.
 Dr. John Gottman’s research shows that a purely equal division of tasks isn’t essential (keeping score can lead to resentment).
 It’s more important that each partner feels responsibilities are balanced.
 Modify plans if necessary, and support each other.
 If your partner feels overwhelmed or flooded, see if you can help out by taking on some of their tasks.

 A Stress-Reducing Conversation can help you talk about your stressors outside of the relationship.
-Ask open-ended questions about how they’re feeling this holiday season, but don’t try to problem solve.
+Ask your partner open-ended questions about how they’re feeling this holiday season, but don’t try to problem solve.
 Instead, listen to your partner’s concerns and express empathy.

 You can also relieve stress and stay connected by sharing compliments, gratitude, and appreciation.
 Make an extra effort to notice the small things your partner does such as grocery shopping, wrapping gifts, taking out the trash, or making time for you.
 Verbalize your appreciation.